Marconi-Stem/Firewalker/Notes.md

             if b > 255:
                 b = 255

-            # Store resulting RGB value and we're done with
+            # Store the resulting RGB values then we're done with this pixel!
-            # this pixel!
             strip[i] = (r, g, b)

         # Once rendering is complete, a second pass is made